 The issuers of trust preferred securities are often the same companies that issue other traditional debt instruments such as bonds.
 Trust preferred securities may be issued by the same company that is obligated on the underlying security or by a third party.

 On June 7, 2012 the Federal Reserve’s Board of Governors met to approve three Notices of Proposed Rulemaking (NPR) in regards to Basel III and selected features of the Dodd-Frank Act passed by Congress in July of 2010.
 One of the Notices addresses the “Collins Amendment” of the Dodd-Frank Act and will likely impact Trust Preferred Securities (TruPS) and hybrid preferreds.
 The amendment states that financial institutions with assets over certain levels will lose Tier 1 capital treatment status on these securities beginning Jan.
 1 2013.
-This change will be phased in over a four year period with the Tier 1 treatment being reduced by 25% each year.
+This change is being phased in over a four year period with the Tier 1 treatment being reduced by 25% each year.

-This action by the Fed can be interpreted as a Capital Treatment Event (CTE) which allows banks to redeem most of their outstanding TruPS at par plus any accrued interest within a 90-day period.
+This action by the Fed can be interpreted as a Capital Treatment Event (CTE) which may allow banks to redeem most of their outstanding TruPS at par plus any accrued interest within a 90-day period.
 The term CTE has been open to some interpretation with certain banks interpreting the initial passage of Dodd-Frank as a CTE; others could view this release of NPR as a CTE, while some may view the actual implementation beginning 2013 as a CTE.
 Taking this into consideration, it is difficult to determine when or why an issuer may call its securities.